-CCNM offers bridge delivery stream of its naturopathic medical program, developed specifically for foreign-trained medical doctors as an opportunity to further their health care careers in Canada.
+CCNM offers a two-year bridge delivery stream of its naturopathic medical program, developed specifically for foreign-trained medical doctors as an opportunity to further their health care careers in Canada.
 Required courses are organized into a compressed period of 24 months.
-The six-term curriculum incorporates all of the competencies of the four-year naturopathic medical program, acknowledges previous medical experience and education, while providing additional supports to address the unique needs inherent to foreigntrained medical doctors.
+The six-term curriculum incorporates all of the competencies of the four-year naturopathic medical program, acknowledges previous medical experience and education, while providing additional supports to address the unique needs inherent to foreign-trained medical doctors.
 Graduates receive the Doctor of Naturopathy degree.

 Many foreign-trained medical doctors feel that the nature of a naturopathic doctor's practice is much closer to their experience as a medical doctor.
-Modalities associated with naturopathic medicine are used world-wide: clinical nutrition; lifestyle management; traditional Chinese medicine and acupuncture; botanical (herbal) medicine; physical medicine, and homeopathy are used the world over and are delivered at CCNM.
+Therapies associated with naturopathic medicine are used world-wide and delivered at CCNM: clinical nutrition; lifestyle management; traditional Chinese medicine and acupuncture; botanical (herbal) medicine; physical medicine, and homeopathy.